1. Introduction – what is good tone?

 For a fuller, flatter tone on C-sharp, D, and E-flat6, usually the embouchure can be more open with the reed farther out of the mouth.
 Often the embouchure is too tight for these notes, likely from playing overly vibrant reeds as a student that needed to be “bitten” to get these high notes out.

 For E6, F6, G-sharp6 and A6, more embouchure pressure is needed and the lips rolled in a lot more to get these notes to respond with good volume and be in tune.
 If the reed is stable enough, F-sharp6 and G6 do not require this same level of embouchure pressure.
 For all these notes, air pressure needs to be greatly increased as well, which can lead to becoming lightheaded or getting headaches at first.
-If this is the case, don’t practice standing up until the body adjusts.
+If this is the case, don’t practice these notes standing up until the body adjusts.

 Low register concerns